“The drummer[’s] success depends entirely on his own originality”

 It was, however, to be the last record Chauncey Morehouse made with the Goldkette band.
 Packed as it was with jazz soloists, the band sneered at the kind of crowd-pleasing novelties that brought in the punters, as Richard Sudhalter notes, ‘By mid-1927 things had reached a point where the Goldkette orchestra was attracting less and less high-paying work’.
 The office stopped paying their wages and soon after the ‘Clementine’ recording session, in September 1927, the Victor Recording Orchestra dissolved.
 Fortunately, the New York-based bass-saxophone player and multi-instrumentalist Adrian Rollini, formerly of the California Ramblers, immediately stepped in and offered some of Goldkette’s leading lights a job with him at the Club New Yorker, where he had been contracted to put together a freewheeling hot jazz band.
 As well as Morehouse, he signed up Beiderbecke, Trumbauer, Rank, Murray, Venuti and Lang, as well as former Ramblers Sylvester Ahola and Bobby Davis, and pianist Frank Signorelli.
+(A side note; Bix Beiderbecke was in fact returning to the building that was now called the Club New Yorker, since back in 1924 it had been the Cinderella Ballroom where he and the other Wolverines including drummer Vic Moore had held a brief residency.)
 All joined with alacrity – Rollini was a virtuoso, a real musician’s musician – and at last they could play all the hot solos they wanted without having to suffer the strait-jacket of dance-band arrangements – cake and eat it!
 However, the public seemed to disagree, and the residency ended only a month or so after it had begun.
-However, during its brief existence Rollini’s band managed a clutch of rather uneven records for OKeh under Trumbauer’s nominal leadership.
+However, during its brief existence Rollini’s band managed a clutch of rather uneven records under the nominal leadership of Trumbauer, who was still under contract with the OKeh label.
 Morehouse later recalled these sessions: “The Trumbauer band made more ‘OKeh’ sides including […] two of my own compositions: ‘Cryin’ All Day’ and […] ‘Three Blind Mice’.”

 During these dates, OKeh producer Tom Rockwell was impressed with Bix Beiderbecke’s playing in particular, and offered the cornettist his own recording session the following month.
 Bix wanted to use a small group, and chose Rollini, Murray, Rank, Signorelli and Morehouse to accompany him.
 The six records made with ‘Bix Beiderbecke And His Gang’ over two sessions in October 1927 are perhaps the apogee of Morehouse’s work during the decade, and simultaneously the high-water mark for ‘recording-trap’ drumming (a month or so following this date, engineers began to relax their rules and full drum kits emerge on records once again).